Jacqueleneee/CMPS-112---Comparative-Programming-Languages/README.md

 ## Synopsis

-This class taught students comparative languages that aren't commonly used anymore.
+This class taught students comparative languages (Scheme, Ocaml, Smalltalk, and Prolog) that aren't commonly used anymore.
 In this directory, I have  completed the class programming assignments respectively in /asg#/code.

 ## Installation